AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Data Processing/Image processing/Configure image styles.md

 You can encapsulate multiple image processing \(IMG\) parameters in a style and perform complex IMG operations by using the style.

 Up to 50 styles can be created for a bucket.
 These styles can be used only for image objects in the bucket.
-If you want to create more than 50 styles, contact[technical support](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).
+If you want to create more than 50 styles, contact [technical support](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).

 ## Create a style